Find the FAQ for H&M Foundation here.

 We are certain there are a vast number of great ideas out there but access to capital, know-how and support is scarce and many great ideas never get to see the light of day.
 The H&M Foundation wants to find these ideas and give them the support needed to make a difference.

 It is at this earliest stage where the non-profit H&M Foundation can provide the much-needed resources, access and skills and thereby make the biggest difference.

 What kind of ideas are you looking for?

-We want to find tomorrow’s game-changers – early stage innovations that can accelerate the shift from a linear to a planet positive fashion industry.
+We want to find tomorrow’s game-changers – early stage innovations that can accelerate the transformation to a planet positive fashion and textile industry.
 This means changing how raw material is produced, how energy is used, and the way garments are currently designed, produced, shipped, bought, used and recycled by adding disruptive technology, processes, or new business models.

 On which criteria do you score the entries?